federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 # AutoClicker2 Record Play The Lists Of Mouse Clicks version 5.9.3.1

-## AutoClicker2 Record Play The Lists Of Mouse Clicks is the advanced replacer for abandoned Orphamiel AutoClicker, OP AutoClicker and Macro Recorder with powerful support of mouse clicking sequences
+## Advanced replacer for abandoned Orphamiel AutoClicker, OP AutoClicker and Macro Recorder with powerful support of mouse clicking sequences

 > Updated Feb 13 2021